unitycloudware/ucw-arduino-library/README.md

 ## SENDING DATA TO UCW SERVER

-Collected data is sent to the server using the method below:

-The sendData method takes three parameters:
+Collected data is sent to the server using the sendData method.
+This method takes three parameters:
 * deviceID: the unique ID of the monitoring device
 * dataStreamName: name of the data stream
 * payload: the collected data from the sensor or monitoring device
 ```
-// WiFi, GSM or Ethernet
 ucw.sendData(deviceID, dataStreamName, payload);
 ```